caojiguo/FliF/README.md

-# The R codes for simulation studies and real data analysis in the manuscript entitled "Multi-Resolution Functional Linear Models Latent Factors".
+# The R codes for simulation studies and real data analysis in the manuscript entitled "Multi-Resolution Functional Linear Models with Latent Factors".

 ###########################################################